 Lastly, I disagree with the Lender's suggestion that I have applied the wrong test or reversed the burden of proof when determining if the credit relationship was unfair.
-The Lender has observed that the correct way to proceed is to assess if there was sufficient evidence that the Supplier's breach had a material impact on Mr and Mrs U's purchasing decision.
-But that is what I did in my PD and have done again here (as outlined above).
+The Lender has observed that the correct way to proceed is to assess if there was sufficient evidence that the Supplier's breach had a material impact on Mr and Mrs L's purchasing decision.
+But that is what I did in my provisional decision, as set out above.
+And, I haven't seen anything which persuades me to depart from my provisional findings on this point.